vcvpaiva/LuizCarlosPereira/ValeriadePaiva/meetings.md

 ## IMLA

 Meetings organized to cover the breadth of intuitionistic modal logics and applications, especially to computing and modal type theory.
+I was involved in organizing all, but the first one in 1999.

 * **Special Issue of IfCoLog Journal: Intuitionistic Modal Logic and Applications IMLA (2017)** eds.
 Valeria de Paiva and Sergei Artemov